"What can i say i would of never found this place if it was not for a cache, i am so glad you have put one here the views are stunning "

 Comments from geocachers

 In 2013 the project was renewed with support from the Isle of Wight Council, the West Wight Landscape Partnership and the Heritage Lottery.
-The project maintains a series of public caches, and will be placing more throughout 2013.
-The project also runs training days, taster sessions and consultancy for those considering setting up geocaching as an activity for organised groups, as interpretation or for promotion.
-The Isle of Wight Geocaching Project is operated by Pinkeye Graphics Ltd.
+The remaining public caches were restored and repaired, and some new sites were located.
+The project also ran training days and taster sessions.

 Thinking of doing some geocaching?